-You should also carefully read the enclosed Appendix A and B, to make sure that you've reported to us all your worldwide income and gains correctly.
-And that you have included any foreign income or gains you've remitted in the tax years 2017 to 2018, or 2018 to 2019 that are from a previous year where you claimed the remittance basis.
+You should also carefully read the enclosed Appendix A and B, to make sure that they have reported all their worldwide income and gains correctly to HMRC.
+And that they have included any foreign income or gains they've remitted in the tax years 2017 to 2018, or 2018 to 2019 that are from a previous year where they claimed the remittance basis.